JamieeLee/Infernity/README.md

 - Added xp bar
 - Minimap is shared between players
 - Gold pile max size increased to 1m
+- Shop selection stays after buying item (it used to reset to first top item before)
+- Shift clicking potions in inventory adds them to belt
 ## TO DO:
 - Level cap raised to 60.
 - Penalty to resistances/AC on Inferno difficulty.